GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-19-Delegate, Ananymous Method, Lambda and Event.md

     }
 ```

-below are some rant about the microsoft guidelines
+below are some rants about the Microsoft guidelines
 1. EventHandler<T> is actually a generic type which defines an event.
 If it actually defines an event, then why name it EventHandler.
 This only adds confusion to developer new to C#
 2. The function which raises the event is named OnRaiseCustomEvent.
 Calling it RaiseCustomEvent maybe clearer.
-Adding an On only confusing the developer with the real handler.
+Adding an On only confuses developers because it sounds like the handler rather than the raiser of the event.